bartczernicki/ImageClassificationStateLicenses/README.md

 ![Custom Vision - Add Images](https://github.com/bartczernicki/ImageClassificationStateLicenses/blob/master/WalkthroughImages/CustomVision-AddImages.png)

-11. A menu will appear on the right-hand side.
-Select the **Browse local files** to add some images.
+11. A dialog will appear to upload files.
+Select the **Browse local files** to add the images of licenses.
 A file selection menu will appear.
 Navigate to the local folder where you downloaded the training & validation images.
 In the **Training folder** select the **NewYork** folder and then finally select all of the image files in that Training/NewYork folder (shown in the screenshot below).
 Important Note:  **DO NOT** select images from the validation folder.

 ![Custom Vision - Add Images](https://github.com/bartczernicki/ImageClassificationStateLicenses/blob/master/WalkthroughImages/CustomVision-AddImages-SelectedTraining.png)